 One of the Boston Terrier’s most prominent features are their eyes.
 Those cute bug eyes can be super expressive!
 In fact, a Boston Terrier named Bruschi is listed in the Guinness Book Of World Records for having the largest eyes.
 Boston Terriers sometimes get corneal ulcers and can suffer eye injuries from sand, dust, or debris.
 You’ll also need to be careful to remove potential hazards, such as thorny plants, that are at Fido’s eye level.

-As your veterinary clinic, we’re here to help.
+As your veterinary clinic in Cavan Monaghan, ON, we’re here to help.
 Call us anytime!